ventilate-schools/ventilate-schools.github.io/tools-for-working-on-entries.md

 That's up to 30 districts at a time, but it sometimes stops short of giving you all that you sought.
 Some copy/paste and changing the prompt to remove previously answered districts is required.
 That goes into `make_markdown.py` in order to generate the markdown pages per school.

+Sometimes I can see TODOs when the AI should have been able to find the answers, so I do a follow up request of "too many TODOs" and without comment it has a second go and does it properly.

 ## Coder setup of a new area

 ```